 git clone https://github.com/Contrast-Security-OSS/contrast-bamboo-plugin.git cd contrast-bamboo-plugin mvn package

-This builds the contrast-bamboo-plugin-#.#.#-SNAPSHOT.jar and the a .obr file.
-They can both be found within the contrast-bamboo-plugin/target directory of the cloned project.
+This builds the contrast-bamboo-plugin-#.#.#-SNAPSHOT.jar and the .obr file.
+You can find them both within the contrast-bamboo-plugin/target directory of the cloned project.

-You should now be prompted to upload a file.
-Select contrast-bamboo-plugin-#.#.#-SNAPSHOT.obr.
+When prompted to upload a file, select contrast-bamboo-plugin-#.#.#-SNAPSHOT.obr.

-To use the plugin, you should first configure a Contrast profile.
-To do this, select the TeamServer Profiles button under Add-Ons within the Bamboo Administration dashboard.
+To use the plugin, you should configure a Contrast profile.
+To do this, complete the following steps.

 The plugin can be added as a task to build jobs to check for vulnerability conditions that you configure.
 This checks Contrast for the number of vulnerabilities in the applications as well as types of vulnerabilities.